 Geoffrey Reaume: Andrea Wilson, awilson@utpress.utoronto.ca

-PSAT Silent Auction: Andrea White, psychsurvivorarchives@gmail.com
+PSAT Silent Auction: Andrea White, psychsurvivorarchives@gmail.

 TINARS: Chris Reed, coordinator@tinars.ca